 - Humor (the key to humor is surprise)

-- Object lessons/show and tell (i.e., the hotdog)
+- Object lessons/show and tell (i.e., like the hotdog)

 What ideas have helped your announcements become more sticky?